-9. Whom should I contact if I have issues with MIT-LL's performance?
+8. Whom should I contact if I have issues with MIT-LL's performance?

-The first contact should be through direct communication with the MIT-Project manager or principle researcher performing your individual project.
-If that fails to resolve the issue the Sponsor may email AFLCMC/AZS.MIT.LL@us.af.mil or call the AFLCMC/AZS Program Management or Contracting POCs identified in Section III.
+The first contact should be through direct communication with the MIT-LL Project manager or principle investigator performing your individual project.
+If that fails to resolve the issue the Sponsor may email AFLCMC.AZS.MIT.LL@us.af.mil or call the AFLCMC/AZS Program Management or Contracting POCs identified in Section IV.